How fit do I need to be?

 My favorite packing list is a Rick Steves list that I have used for years.

-I suggest coming to Europe for 2 weeks if you can manage it at all.
-Most of my tours are 10 days and you could spent 4 additional days traveling on your own.
-Contact me and I can give you all kinds of suggestions for extending your itinerary In Europe.
+I suggest coming to Europe for two weeks if you can manage it at all.
+Most of my tours are ten days, and you could spend 4 additional days traveling on your own.
+Contact me, and I can give you all kinds of suggestions for extending your itinerary In Europe.